-Take a trip to the bottom of the Lyme Bay reefs and submerge yourself in the underwater footage captured by Plymouth University Marine Institute.
+Take a trip to the Lyme Bay reefs and submerge yourself in the underwater footage captured by the University of Plymouth.

 As part of a long-term monitoring research programme, baited video cameras are left on the seabed to film for long periods of time capturing footage of all the mobile species present in areas of Lyme Bay.
 The footage is analysed by trained scientists, the number and species of each animal seen recorded, and the results contribute to the ever-growing picture into how the reefs of Lyme Bay are recovering after the removal of trawling.
 Starting in 2008, this is one of the longest continuous research studies of its kind in the UK.

 The University of Plymouth has also developed a 'towed flying array'.
 A camera is towed from a boat, flying above the seabed and recording the animals and plants attached to the seafloor.
 Using this technology, a large area can be surveyed quickly and the changes in diversity of species monitored over time.